 French doors are a common sight connected to patios, decks, or back yards.
 Since they’re double doors, hinged, and typically have large glass panels Orlando residents have a great opportunity to add style and light control.
-French doors open and shut a lot throughout the day, so they would do best with a durable window treatment that will still let you regulate how much light you let come through the window.
+French doors open and shut a lot throughout the day, so they would do best with a durable window treatment that will still let you regulate the amount of light you let come through the window.

 Octagon-shaped windows are some of the most interesting and attention-grabbing windows we see in Orlando homes.
-With their unique geometry, homeowners would be remiss to obscure them with a standard shaped window treatment like blinds or curtains.
-Alternatively, pick a window treatment that you can custom-fit to the window’s unique geometry so you’ll always reap the benefits of your octagonal window.
+With their unique shape, homeowners would be remiss to obscure them with a standard shaped window treatment like blinds or curtains.
+Alternatively, pick a window treatment that you can custom-fit to the window’s unique geometry so you’ll always reap the benefits of your octagon window.

 Our recommendation for octagonal window treatments: Plantation shutters and window film.
 Shutters are custom manufactured to fit perfectly within an octagon frame, keeping its unique shape and appeal.
 Similarly, window film applies directly to the glass pane, keeping the octagonal window’s awesome shape on full display.